hannob/snallygaster/SECURITY.md

 Low impact vulnerabilities, e.g. DoS, can be reported directly to the issue tracker.

-Severe vulnerabilities can be reported via E-Mail (optionally PGP-Encrypted):
+Severe vulnerabilities can be reported via E-Mail:

 * https://hboeck.de/en/contact.html